-At Knott Laboratory, Mr. Stoll performs structural, building envelope, and fire investigations.
-In the past year, Mr. Stoll has inspected and designed repairs on over 125 structures for damage due to construction defects, fires, vehicle impacts, soil movement, wind, plumbing/freeze losses, snow/ice, and hail.
-Mr. Stoll’s has conducted investigations on structures and vehicles in Colorado, Kansas, Montana, Nevada, New Mexico, North Dakota, and Wyoming and regularly presents at educational seminars to both insurance professionals and attorneys on structural, building envelope and fire investigations.
+At Knott Laboratory, Mr. Stoll runs the Western Colorado office and performs structural, building envelope, and fire investigations.
+During his tenure at Knott Laboratory, Mr. Stoll has investigated failures on over 450 structures and vehicles for damage due to construction defects, fires, vehicle impacts, soil movement, wind, plumbing/freeze losses, snow/ice, and hail.
+Mr. Stoll’s has conducted investigations on structures and vehicles in Arizona, Colorado, Kansas, Montana, Nebraska, Nevada, New Mexico, North Dakota, Oklahoma, South Dakota, Utah, and Wyoming and regularly presents at educational seminars to both insurance professionals and attorneys on structural, building envelope and fire investigations.

 Stan’s personal interests include all of Colorado’s outdoor sports, but specifically: camping, hiking, horseback riding, snowboarding and hunting.